syedz/angular-weather/README.md

 * `node` and `npm`

 ## Installing
-* `fork` this repo
-* `clone` your fork
 * `npm install` to install dependencies

 ## Running the App
-NG6 uses Gulp to build and launch the development environment.
+Gulp is used to build and launch the development environment.
 After you have installed all dependencies, you may run the root.
 Running `npm start` will bundle the app with `webpack`, launch a development server, and watch all files.
 The port will be displayed in the terminal.

 ### Tasks
 Here's a list of available tasks: